andrewrgoss/andrewrgoss.com/content/resources.md

 This is a nice blog post on opendatascience.com that digs into the differences/advantages of using either R or Python for performing data science tasks.<br>
 <a href="https://www.opendatascience.com/blog/r-or-python-for-data-science" target="_blank">opendatascience.com/blog/r-or-python-for-data-science</a>

+#### RegexOne
+Regular expressions are extremely useful in extracting information from text such as code, log files, spreadsheets, or even documents.
+This site offers an interactive tutorial and practice exercises to help you learn them.<br>
+<a href="https://regexone.com" target="_blank">regexone.com</a>

 #### rOpenSci
 Open source R packages that allow access to data repositories and provide programmatic access to a variety of scientific data and other real-time metrics of scholarly impact.<br>
 <a href="http://ropensci.org" target="_blank">ropensci.org</a>